ymansouri/FragmantedHybridCloud/README.md

 Assuming that, Part-1 has been successfully finished and verified.

-1. Run the following command to run the whole experiments when latency changes from 5X to X, that is, latency-20.csv (4X)  latency-40.csv (3X)  latency-60.csv (2X)  latency-80.csv (X) latency_def.csv (5X)
+1. Run the following command to run the whole experiments when latency changes from 5X to X, that is, latency_def.csv(5X) latency-20.csv(4X)  latency-40.csv(3X)  latency-60.csv(2X)  latency-80.csv(X)
     ```sh
     cd 04-experiment-scenarios
     ./frag-experiments-scenario-run <DB_NAME>
     ```
 ### Scenario - 2 (Impact of down-sizing and up-sizing of cluster on the throughput)
 1. Run the following command to run whole experiment when node(s) are added or removed from the cluster.
-This script run for 5X and X latencies.
+This script run for 5X and X latencies, that is, latency_def.csv(5X) and latency-80.csv(X)

     ```sh
     cd 04-experiment-scenarios